BIOS1140/BIOS1140.github.io/docs/Exercise8.md

 Like last time, we then need to read the file with population information, and attach that to our `sparrows` object.
+You should have the file available from last week's tutorial, otherwise it can be downloaded [here](https://bios1140.github.io/data/sparrow_pops.txt).

 ::: {.yellow}